 Our last day in Ireland, and the weather was finally clear and beautiful.
 We spent the morning doing a little shopping in Ennis, and after lunch, we pointed the car toward the seaside, driving the Loop Head Peninsula to an underappreciated little spot in Kilkee called Duggerna Reef, known locally as the Pollock Holes.
 This was possibly one of our favorite places of the whole trip.
 While the tide is out, all kinds of rocks and critters are exposed.
 When the tide comes in (which it does quickly), the cliffs above are the best place to take in the view.

 Our final stop was the Bridges of Ross, near the tip of the peninsula.
 Currently, there’s only one Bridge of Ross, but there were three when they were named.
 The natural sea arches tend to come and go over the centuries.
 Seeing the wave action there, we understood why.
 Visitors park in a lot and take a footpath since the arch is not visible from the road.
+Check out our post about the Loop Head Peninsula here.

 Day 9 – Fly Home